Samwhaaa/da_portfolio/README.md

 ## License

-This project is licensed under the Creative Commons Attribution 4.0 International License.
+This project is licensed under the CC0 1.0 Universal License.
 While not legally required, I would appreciate it if you could notify me when you use or adapt this work.
 See the `LICENSE` file for more information.